toniher/gogoapi/README.md

 ### Docker

-A ```Dockerfile``` and an already [generated Docker image](https://hub.docker.com/r/toniher/gogoapi) is available as well.
+A ```Dockerfile``` and an already [generated Docker image](https://hub.docker.com/r/toniher/gogoapi) are available as well.
 Care must be taken to adapt Docker networks so it can find pointed databases in ```config.json``` file.

 Adapt your ```config.json``` file and execute as follows:

 ```
-docker run --name mygogoapi -v /path/to/config.json:/data/config/config.json toniher/gogoapi
+docker run --name mygogoapi -v /path/to/your/config.json:/data/config/config.json toniher/gogoapi
 ```

 ## Datasets